amarh/openPLM/trunk/docs/admin/ht_2_install_server.rst

 This error is thrown if Celery is mis-configured and can not connect to RabbitMQ.

-See :ref:`celery` for more details, make sure that RabbitMQ is running and do not forget to edit the `BROKER_*` variables in the :file:`settings.py` file.
+See :ref:`celery-svn` for more details, make sure that RabbitMQ is running and do not forget to edit the `BROKER_*` variables in the :file:`settings.py` file.

 IOError at /object/create -- Socket closed